 Types of Childhood Anxiety

 Childhood anxiety is neither a character flaw nor a sign of weakness.
-It often stems from a combination of genetic, environmental, and developmental factors.
-There are several types of anxiety disorders that can affect children.
+It often stems from genetic, environmental, and developmental factors.
+Several types of anxiety disorders can affect children.
 These include generalized anxiety disorder (GAD), separation anxiety disorder, social anxiety disorder, specific phobias, panic disorder, and obsessive-compulsive disorder (OCD).
 Anxiety in children can evolve as they grow and mature.
 Separation anxiety is more common in younger children, while social anxiety might become more pronounced during adolescence.

 Back-to-school anxiety generally manifests near the end of the summer.
-The symptoms present differently in each child and can include restlessness, heightened sensitivity, irritability, and difficulty concentrating.
-Others may complain about stomach aches, muscle tension, sleep disturbances, and avoidance behaviors.
+The symptoms present differently in each individual including restlessness, heightened sensitivity, irritability, and difficulty concentrating.
+Others may complain about stomach aches, muscle tension, sleep disturbances, and avoidance behaviours.
 If your child is withdrawn and lacks enthusiasm about back-to-school shopping there could be something emotionally amiss.

 Parenting a Child with Back-to-school Anxiety

 Parents caregivers, and educators must recognize the unique needs of each child.
-By fostering open communication, validating their feelings, and offering guidance without judgement, they can instil trust and security in anxious kids.
-Early intervention and access to therapy and counseling, can significantly help a child cope with anxiety and adjust to new routines.
-Empowering children with good communication skills and equipping them with healthy coping mechanisms can help them effectively manage and overcome their back-to-school anxiety.
-Here are a few strategies that might help your child:
+Open communication, validating their feelings, and offering guidance without judgement, allow them to instill trust and security in anxious kids.
+Early intervention and access to therapy and counselling, can significantly help an individual cope with anxiety and adjust to new routines.
+Empowering them with good communication skills and equipping them with healthy coping mechanisms can set them up to effectively manage and overcome their back-to-school anxiety.
+Here are a few strategies that might help:

 1. Validate Emotions

 First, create an environment where you can foster dialogue with your child about their feelings.
 If they need reassurance, then respond to that need truthfully.
-For example, do not say “You are a fantastic soccer player and will definitely make the team!”
+For example, do not say “You are a fantastic soccer player and will make the team!”
 You do not have control over that outcome and offering them solid guarantees can make disappointments harder to manage.
-In the long run, this causes them to doubt themselves and they can end up requiring constant affirmation from others.
+In the long run, this causes them to doubt themselves and depend on constant affirmation from others.

-Instead, you can reassure kids by building their resiliency to accept losses gracefully.
+Instead, you can build their resiliency to accept losses gracefully.
 An appropriate response would be, “I am glad you told me how you feel.
 This means a lot to you, and it is normal to worry.
 I am so proud of you because trying out takes courage.”
-Empathizing with stories of failures and successes from your own childhood can help you build an emotional connection.
+Empathizing with stories of failures and successes from your childhood can help you build an emotional connection.
 Sometimes, kids are not looking for solutions.
-Some simply want validation of their feelings.
-You can support and provide a sense of stability by helping them talk through their doubts and fears.
+Some only want their feelings validated.
+Helping them express their doubts and fears can give them the stability and reassurance they need.

 2. Introduce Predictable Routines

-You can also start exposing them to their school and all things associated with it before the first day.
+You can also start exposing them to their school before the first day.
 For example, drive by the school or take daily walks on the school grounds.
-You could email their teacher for a potential video call and encourage your child to connect with their peers using social distancing guidelines.
+You could email their teacher for a video call and encourage your child to connect with their peers.

-Kids can easily pick up on their parents’ emotional cues.
 If you emit anxious vibes while simultaneously trying to reassure your kids, they will pick up on the incongruence between your emotions and words.
 Consequently, ensure you have an established exercise routine to decompress.
 You can also incorporate daily deep breathing and mindfulness exercises with the kids.
-This will not only teach them how to self-soothe but will also create an intrinsically peaceful environment around the home when back-to-school anxiety is running high.
+This will also demonstrate how to self-soothe and create an intrinsically peaceful environment around the home when back-to-school anxiety is running high.

 3. Encourage Positive Thinking

 Scientific studies have proven that when a person’s state of mind is generally optimistic, they can handle the stress of everyday life in constructive ways.
 Positive thinking does not mean ignoring the unpleasantness that life can deliver.
-Rather it requires you to change your mindset about how to approach a tough situation productively.
-For example, rather than being afraid of a task you have never done before, you can view it as an opportunity to learn something new.
+Rather it’s about adapting a growth mindset so you approach tough situations productively.
+For example, rather than being afraid of a task you have never done, you can view it as an opportunity to learn something new.
 This changes the paradigm completely for moving forward.
-Back-to-school anxiety is the perfect setting to help your child develop a growth mindset and reinforce positive thinking which will allow them to cope with the upcoming change and uncertainty.
+Back-to-school anxiety is the perfect setting to reinforce positive thinking so they can cope with the upcoming change and uncertainty.

 While you want your child to feel and process their fears and apprehension, you can ensure this remains a positive experience overall.
-Helping them focus on things that create good vibes can counteract some of the negativity associated with back-to-school anxiety.
+Helping them focus on things that create good vibes can counteract the negativity associated with back-to-school anxiety.
 For instance, talk about the fun events of past school terms.
 Offer specific details to deepen their positive thinking.
-For example, remind him/ her about when the school won a volleyball competition.
+Remind him/ her about when the school won a volleyball competition.
 Then encourage them to recall a positive moment.
 “Do you remember the award you received after winning the volleyball competition last year?
 We all went out for ice cream later.
 Who joined us from your team?”
-Your goal here is to “milk” the positive memories for all they’re worth.
+Milk the positive memories for all they’re worth.

 4. Meet Their Attachment Needs

 Children form attachment bonds with their primary caregiver(s) from infancy.
-This is an emotional non-verbal tie that helps them feel secure and cared for.
-Strong attachment bonds create a solid foundation upon which an organized and well-regulated nervous system can develop.
+This emotional non-verbal tie helps them feel secure and cared for.
+Strong attachment bonds create a solid foundation for an organized and well-regulated nervous system.
 Generally, younger children experience attachment anxiety more frequently.
 However, teenagers are not immune to it.
 Indeed, a healthy transition from adolescence to adulthood is much better facilitated by secure attachment and emotional connectedness with parents.

-You can ease young children, especially those starting daycare or school for the first time, into detaching in small steps.
-Encourage them to play by themselves in their room while you prepare dinner, or leave them with an alternative caregiver while you go out for dinner.
-Children as old as 3 years of age can conjure a mental representation of their attachment figure to soothe themselves, even when the parent is not present.
+Children starting daycare or school for the first time can learn to detach in small steps.
+Let them play alone in their room while you prepare dinner, or leave them with an alternative caregiver while you go out for dinner.
+Children as old as 3 years can conjure a mental representation of their attachment figure to soothe themselves, even when the parent is not present.
 You can create a craft or paint a rock together and explain how they can take it to daycare or school to remind them of your love and connection.
 Talk about the big day as you work at your computer by saying “When you go to daycare, I will be working here at my desk on the computer and then I’ll pick you up at the end of the day.”

 Older children may not require the same degree of physical closeness to derive comfort from their parents when they are distressed.
 Their attachment needs come from knowing they have the support of their parents when they struggle with doubts and fears.
-Teenagers often avoid talking about back-to-school anxiety and may even label the discussion as silly.
-Parents can mitigate this by picking an appropriate time to bring up the topic.
-Avoid moments when they are angry or confrontational.
+Teenagers and young adults will avoid talking about back-to-school anxiety and may even label the discussion as silly.
+Parents can mitigate this by picking an appropriate time for the topic.
+Avoid confrontational moments when they are angry.
 Rather, broach it when they are happy and calm, and gently let them know that they can come to you for anything they are worried about, no matter what.
 Always provide a non-judgmental place where they can feel safe expressing their feelings.

 Seeking Help for Back-To-School Anxiety

 If you need someone to speak to, contact us.
 We have helped many children manage their anxiety using a blend of psychotherapy treatments.
-Let’s have a discussion about how our therapy sessions are a worthwhile investment towards happy and healthy relationships.
+Let’s discuss how our therapy sessions are a worthwhile investment towards happy and healthy relationships.